跳至主要内容

 1. Empathy

 Businesses that employ agents with strong conflict-resolution skills should allow reps to make exceptions to certain policies or decisions without extreme oversight.
-This can result in higher customer satisfaction scores and stronger customer loyalty, both essential customer service objectives.
+This can result in higher customer satisfaction scores and stronger loyalty, both essential customer service objectives.

 2. Collaboration